 Spring for a Rental, Split the Cost

-There is more to a skiing budget than bringing your own skis, goggles, high-tech jacket, and boots.
+There is more to a skiing budget than bringing your own skis, goggles, high-tech jackets, and boots.
 If you have never thought about budgeting your ski trip around a rental instead of a hotel, you’re missing out in several ways.
 Let’s consider Snowcreek Resort in Mammoth California, for instance.
 They offer a full kitchen, washer/dryer, fireplace, and even a garage to store your vehicle and ski equipment.
 You get all that for $208/night, and a two-bedroom/two-bathroom can sleep up to eight people comfortably – or four people really comfortably.
 That could be just $26 a person.

 Where to Go